kimanthijona/kimanthijona/README.md

 ### 👋 Hi there, I'm Jona !

 I’m a data scientist, and someone who’s genuinely passionate about using tech to create opportunities.
-I enjoy working with Python to build AI solutions that make a difference—especially for underserved communities in Africa and beyon helping them access customised AI solutions.
+I enjoy working with Python to build AI solutions that make a difference—especially for underserved communities in Africa and beyond.

 **💡 Stuff I’m Fired Up About:**
 🏦 Credit Scoring Models: I’m working on ways to make credit less of a “nope” and more of a “yes” for people who deserve it.